Founded in 1995

 41 Main St. - Lower Level (enter directly from Arch St. hill),

-relationship between people and nature.
+skillful and imaginative artwork!
 Tea & Treats served till 10.
-Regular
+Regular Hours:

 30 Main St., www.superfreshcafe.com